silversquirl/assetpack/README.md

 std.log.debug("content of foo/bar/baz.txt: {s}", .{assets.foo.bar.@"baz.txt"});
 ```

-There are also some helper functions to access files by a comptime-known path string.
-By default,
+There are also some helper functions to access files by a path string.
+By default, these live under
-these live under the `get` namespace, but this can be customized at build time.
+the `get` namespace, but this can be customized at build time.

 ```zig
 std.log.debug("content of foo/bar/baz.txt: {s}", .{assets.get.file("/foo/bar/baz.txt")});